- STEP 1: Contact the Office of Clinical Research at ClinicalTrials@ucsf.edu to initiate a Coverage Analysis review for your study

 - STEP 3: Submit IRB application via iRIS

 - STEP 4: Sign and return your CRS Budget Estimate

-- STEP 3: Obtain CRS Advisory Committee Approval
+- STEP 5: Obtain CRS Scientific Advisory Committee Approval

 - Questions?
 Contact CRS Protocols Manager